Norman Low: Port Vale

-He was made manager of Port Vale in February 1957.
-Replacing Freddie Steele, who developed the Steel/Iron curtain, Low adopted an attacking policy, instructing his players 'to go out an entertain the public' and 'he never discussed the opposition'.
-However Vale were already heading out of the Second Division, and went on to finish in last place in 1956–57.
+Low was made manager of Port Vale in February 1957.
+Replacing Freddie Steele, who developed the Steel/Iron curtain, Low adopted an attacking policy, instructing his players 'to go out and entertain the public' and 'he never discussed the opposition'.
+However, Vale were already heading out of the Second Division, and went on to finish in last place in 1956–57.
 Low announced a new youth policy at Vale Park, and promptly released Cyril Done (Winsford United); Ray King (sold to Boston United for £2,500); Reg Potts and Stan Turner (Worcester City); Tommy Cheadle, Stan Smith, and Derek Mountford (Crewe Alexandra); Len Stephenson and Billy Spurdle (Oldham Athletic); and Harry Anders (Accrington Stanley).

 Preparing for the Third Division South campaign in 1957–58, he said his team would "fight like hell to get back into the Second Division".
 He signed impressive forward Jack Wilkinson (Sheffield United); Welsh international goalkeeper Keith Jones (signed from Aston Villa for £3,500); defender Bert Carberry (Gillingham); and Alan Martin – who returned to the club as a part-time professional.
 His team were third in the league by November, and he added to his squad with the signatures of Bert Carberry and Jack Wilkinson.
-However they then lost their form, and Low attempted to shake things up by selling Ken Griffiths to Mansfield Town and bringing in Noel Kinsey from Birmingham City for £5,000.
+However, they then lost their form, and Low attempted to shake things up by selling Ken Griffiths to Mansfield Town and bringing in Noel Kinsey from Birmingham City for £5,000.
 Vale eventually finished 15th, the bottom half of the table, and therefore were invited to form the newly created Fourth Division.

 Low signed 'speedy and direct' winger Brian Jackson from Liverpool for £2,000, experienced left-back Roy Pritchard from Notts County, and Peter Hall from Stoke City.
-They picked up just two points from their first five home games, before turning Vale Park into a fortress.
+They picked up just two points from their first five home games before turning Vale Park into a fortress.
 In mid-season he handed keeper Ken Hancock and striker Graham Barnett their débuts.
-Vale went twelve games unbeaten to rise to the top of the table, and thrashed Gateshead 8–0 on Boxing Day.
+Vale went twelve games unbeaten to rise to the top of the table and thrashed Gateshead 8–0 on Boxing Day.
 He put veteran Roy Sproson back into the defensive line, whilst up front Stan Steele 'did the work of two men', Harry Poole brought 'flexibility and fluidity', and Graham Barnett scored from half-chances.
 They finished as Fourth Division champions in 1958–59 with 64 points, four points clear of second, and seven clear of fifth spot, scoring a club record 110 goals.